marziarivi/RadioLensfit2/README.md

 Requirements:
 - CASACORE library for Measurement Set I/O
-- GSL library and
+- GSL library

 1. Edit the Makefile:

-enable/disable OpenMP (default: enabled)
+- enable/disable OpenMP (default: enabled)

-enable/disable gridding (default: gridding enabled)

-set the compiler and compilation flags you want to use (default: GNU)
+- set the compiler and compilation flags you want to use (default: GNU)

 2. make all